lemlac/mulem/docs/reference.md

 PI :: 3.1415926535
 ```

 You can also bind a function to a constant.
-When calling it, it would be the same as defining it inline and then calling.
+When calling it, it would be the same like defining it inline and then calling.
 This can be useful if you need to pass a function multiple times but don't want it to be outputted when compiled.

 ```
 IDENTITY :: fn(x) = x
 addOne :: fn(x) = x + 1
-value = addOne(2)               -- Same as (fn(x) = x + 1)(2), result is 3.
+value = addOne(2)               -- Means (fn(x) = x + 1)(2), result is 3.
 array = map([1, 2, 3, 4], addOne)
 ```